Producers: KM Yeung and Paul Leder

 Screenwriters: Steven Moffat and Edgar Wright & Joe Cornish (comic: Hergé)

 Hard-working reporter Tintin buys a model ship that has a secret message inside that reveals part of a treasure map.
-He teams with up with a ship captain to find it while dark forces work against them.
+He teams up with a ship captain to find it while dark forces work against them.

 This is a fun but forgettable adventure film.
 The animation looks great but despite its PG rating, it’s really more of a kid’s film.